tlorien/GitHub-Pages-Blog-Post-Creator/README.md

 ## Environment Variables

-**BLOG_POST_CREATOR_GITHUB_TOKEN:** The GitHub token encrypted and stored as a user environment variable.
+**BLOG_POST_CREATOR_GITHUB_TOKEN:** The GitHub token is encrypted and stored as a user environment variable.
 It is used to authenticate API requests to GitHub to both make push requests and check for existing file names to prevent overwrites.

 ## Requirements